SquircleSpace/pfds/README.md

 The provided `COMPARE` generic function tries to avoid returning `:UNEQUAL` as much as possible.
 Data structures containing `:UNEQUAL` objects typically perform much worse than they ought to.
-So, avoiding uneqaulity is very important.
+All asymptotic bounds given assume no `:UNEQUAL` objects.
+Avoiding uneqaulity is very important.
 As such, `COMPARE` establishes orderings that you may not expect.
 For example, `COMPARE` establishes an ordering between things that are mutually `=`, such as `1`, `1.0`,